-Students celebrate 20 years of providing free health care services to local communities
+Students celebrate 20 years of providing free health care services

 2015 marks the twentieth year that students have provided free health care through Martha’s Clinic to the indigent population of Temple, Texas.

 Martha’s Clinic was started by two Texas A&M medical students, Eric Wilke and Eric Beshires, who saw a need for better health care for the homeless and indigent population in Central Texas.

 To help with that need, Wilke and Beshires started taking blood pressures every Thursday night at Martha’s Kitchen, a homeless shelter.
 But soon news spread, and blood pressure readings turned into a demand for more extensive medical care than they were able to provide on their own.
 Through a joint effort of dedicated medical students and Martha’s Kitchen, a free student-run clinic for the homeless was established.

 Within a year of opening, Martha’s Clinic expanded from one room to an entire wing.
 Since then, medical students have continued to provide quality healthcare to the homeless and uninsured of Temple and Bell County.

 What started as an informal group of like-minded students, is now organized into a comprehensive health care operation that provides patient care every Thursday night from 6–8 pm.
 The group provides medical care to about 15–30 patients each Thursday.
 Patients are seen by a medical student who performs the entire examination, completes any necessary minor laboratory work and formulates a plan of care.
 This is then presented to the attending physician and appropriate treatment is instituted.